Unleash/unleash/websitev2/docs/advanced/feature-toggle-types.md

 ### Deprecate a feature toggle {#deprecate-a-feature-toggle}

-Feature toggles can now also be marked as `stale` (deprecated).
+Feature toggles can now also be marked as `stale`.
+You can think of this as a way to deprecate a feature toggle, without removing the active configuration for connected applications.
 This allows us to clearly signal that we should stop using the feature toggle in our applications.

 The `stale` property can utilized to help us manage "feature toggle debt" in various ways: